 Somatic therapy can be very beneficial to people who have suffered trauma or abuse, as well as people who suffer from stress, anxiety, depression, grief, and addiction.
 Techniques such as these may prove effective in individual or group setting when other forms of treatment have failed to achieve desired results.

 What to Expect from Somatic Therapy

-During a session, a therapist uses talk therapy to help their client revive past memories of traumatic experiences.
+During a session, a therapist uses talk therapy to help the client revive past memories of traumatic experiences.
 The client then pays attention to any physical responses.
-A variety of physical therapy techniques can be used with this therapy to relive symptoms, including deep breathing, relaxation, and meditation.
+A variety of physical therapy techniques can be used with this therapy to relieve symptoms, including deep breathing, relaxation, and meditation.
 In addition, yoga, dance, and exercise are examples of additional physical therapy techniques that may be used alongside this therapy.